developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

 ### Install Shortcuts
 **Applies to Marshmallow and Nougat devices only**.
-Controls whether shortcuts to local or remote apps can be added through Android Intents. **Disabled by default**.
+Controls whether shortcuts to local apps or websites can be added programmatically. **Disabled by default**.
+See [Shortcuts and Intents](#shortcutsandintents) for more information.
 For shortcuts on Oreo devices, see [Pinned Shortcuts](#pinnedshortcuts), below.

 <img alt="" style="height:350px" src="install_shortcuts.png"/>